 Lucky for you, this is more than just a quick poison ring history lesson.

 Modern-day poison jewelry has moved away from being used to store poisonous elixirs and deadly contents (or so we hope) but the brilliance of its design lives on.
-For us at Fortune & Frame, the idea of poison jewelry has inspired several of our pieces that contain something else we find particularly powerful: words.
+For us at Fortune & Frame, the idea of poison jewelry has inspired several of our pieces including inspirational rings and capsule jewelry pieces that contain something else we find particularly powerful: words.

 Whether it comes from your lips to paper, or was said by someone you admire from near or far, the mantras we keep close can act as our greatest protection when facing life’s challenges.
 But we know that sometimes the motivation you need is hard to find within ourselves while experiencing stress or hurt.